ankane/dbx/README.md

 records$active <- records$active != 0
 ```

+### JSON

+RMariaDB does not currently supported JSON.
+We recommend RMySQL instead.

 ## Database Credentials

 Environment variables are a convenient way to store database credentials.
 This keeps them outside your source control.
 It’s also how platforms like [Heroku](https://www.heroku.com) store them.